Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Results

-A notable feature of Fig.~\ref{fig:yacht_robustness} is the contrast between the two panels.
-The [6,1] architecture (Fig.~\ref{fig:yacht_robustness}a) shows performance compressed into a narrow range between $R^2 \approx 0.78$ and 0.87 across the entire parameter space.
-The [6,1,1] architecture (Fig.~\ref{fig:yacht_robustness}b) spans a much wider range, from $R^2 \approx 0.98$ at 30~dB down to 0.78 at 6~dB, with contour lines indicating where each performance threshold is crossed.
-This contrast directly visualises the depth-robustness trade-off: the deeper network achieves substantially higher performance under mild impairment but is more sensitive to perturbation, as the second-layer module amplifies noise that has already propagated through the first layer.
-The shallower [6,1] network, by contrast, has less capacity to lose.
-Both architectures converge to similar performance ($R^2 \approx 0.78$) under extreme noise, suggesting a noise floor set by the intrinsic difficulty of the regression task rather than by architectural capacity.
-Under combined impairments representative of realistic deployment (8-bit DAC, SNR~$=$~14~dB), the [6,1,1] architecture maintains $R^2 \approx 0.91$, well above the linear baseline ($R^2 = 0.664$).
+\cut{A notable feature of} Fig.~\ref{fig:yacht_robustness} shows a clear contrast between the two panels.
+The [6,1] architecture (Fig.~\ref{fig:yacht_robustness}a) shows performance compressed into a narrow range between $R^2 \approx \cut{0.78}0.86$ and \cut{0.87}0.92 across the entire parameter space.
+The [6,1,1] architecture (Fig.~\ref{fig:yacht_robustness}b) spans a much wider range, from $R^2 \approx \cut{0.98}0.99$ at 30~dB down to \cut{0.78}0.82 at 6~dB, with contour lines indicating where each performance threshold is crossed.
+This contrast directly visualizes the depth-robustness trade-off: the deeper network achieves substantially higher performance under mild impairment but is more sensitive to perturbation, as the second-layer module amplifies noise that has already propagated through the first layer.
+The shallower [6,1] network, by contrast, has less capacity to lose. \cut{Both architectures converge to similar performance ($R^2 \approx 0.78$) under extreme noise, suggesting a noise floor set by the intrinsic difficulty of the regression task rather than by architectural capacity.} Under extreme noise (6~dB), the [6,1] network ($R^2 \approx 0.86$) outperforms [6,1,1] ($R^2 \approx 0.82$), indicating that the deeper architecture's greater noise sensitivity outweighs its capacity advantage at this SNR.
+Under combined impairments representative of realistic deployment (8-bit DAC, SNR~$=$~14~dB), the [6,1,1] architecture maintains $R^2 \approx \cut{0.91}0.96$, well above the linear baseline ($R^2 = 0.664$).
 A mild increase in quantization sensitivity is visible at 4-bit for the [6,1,1] network under lower SNR conditions, suggesting that 6-bit DAC resolution represents a practical lower bound for the deeper architecture.